tompysqlpbi/tompysqlpbi/README.md

 I am Data Analyst with 4+ year experience.
 The Data Analyst/Scientist role is my dream job.

-I’m currently working on mine projects and as data analyst in sport industry.
+I’m currently working as data analyst in sport industry and on mine projects in my free time.

 I have experiences with Machine learning, customer segmentation and Fraud detection.